What You Should Know Before Moving to Costa Rica

 You should know that the majority of Costa Rica practices the Roman Catholic faith and that it is the state religion.
 Freedom of religion is granted in Costa Rica, but most social norms come from Catholic practices.

-I get the question a lot – why are you in Costa Rica, Panama, Mexico, or where ever?
+I get this question a lot.
+Why are you in Costa Rica, Panama, Mexico, or where ever?
 It’s so dangerous.
 The same is true of any big US city.
-There are places in LA, NY, Chicago and Detroit I would not go at night… and the rest of the city is fine.
+There are places in LA, NY, Chicago, and Detroit I would not go at night… and the rest of the city is fine.
 The same is true throughout Latin America (the exception being Venezuela, of course).

-Costa Rica accepts dollars and most American credit and debit cards, but before moving you should consider changing some of your dollars for Colones (Costa Rican currency).
+Costa Rica accepts dollars and most American credit and debit cards.
+Before moving you should consider changing some of your dollars for Colones (Costa Rican currency).
 Some towns only accept Colones as a form of payment.
-The dollar is very strong right now and you are you should take advantage of this before moving to Costa Rica.
+The dollar is very strong right now, and you should take advantage of this before moving to Costa Rica.

 Health care in Costa Rica is not of the same quality as it is in the United States.
 Yes, they have public and private hospitals but the public ones are for the most part reserved for the locals and are not of standard quality.
 That is, only citizens can use the free public hospitals.

-You are left with a private hospital.
+Therefore, you are left with the private hospitals.
 Ask your healthcare provider if your medical insurance is covered in Costa Rica.
-If it is not then make any adjustments necessary to make this happen.
+If it is not, then make any adjustments necessary to make this happen.
 Being close to good medical care is a necessity for any American retiree.

-This might not apply to every American retiree who just wishes to spend some time in Costa Rica, but Costa Rica has the highest salaries and the lowest unemployment rate in the region.
-This is because Costa Rica is a great place to set up an online business and most employees are very well educated.
+This might not apply to every American retiree who just wishes to spend some time in Costa Rica, but they have the highest salaries and the lowest unemployment rate in the region.
+This is because it is a great place to set up an online business and most employees are very well educated.

-Maybe you’re looking for a part time job to fully maintain yourself in the island and in Costa Rica you can get one without a problem.
+Maybe you’re looking for a part-time job to fully maintain yourself on the island and in Costa Rica, you can get one without a problem.
 Also, the literacy rate in Costa Rica is 98% making it the most educated country in Latin America.

-There are many things that should consider before you make the decision to move to another country.
-I personally believe that Costa Rica has a lot to offer any American retiree, including those that will retire from their US lives and start a new business and new adventure abroad.
+There are many things that you should consider before making the decision to move to another country.
+I personally believe that Costa Rica has a lot to offer any American retiree.
+Including those that will retire from their US lives and start a new business and new adventure abroad.

 I hope you’ve found this article on retiring in Costa Rica to be helpful.
-For more information, or for assistance with any second passport program, please contact us below by filling out the form, Thank you.
+For more information, or for assistance with any second passport in Costa Rica program, please contact us.
 We’ll be happy to connect you with a local expert and to setup an offshore structure for you.
+Thank you.